NtRaiseHardError/Kaiser/README.md

 # Kaiser
-File-less persistence, attacks and anti-forensic capabilities.
+File-less persistence, attacks and anti-forensic capabilities against Windows 7 32-bit.

 **NOTE**: This project was **NOT** designed to evade AV detection.